helenawsu/blog/src/data/blog/cv-proj4.md

   </div>

 ## Volumetric Rendering
-Nerf learns the density and rgb at each continous point in the space, as oppose to explicit surface representation.
-This volumetric representation means that to render the final color at one position at one view direction, we need to integrate all the points on that ray (clipped by a bounding box) using alpha blending.
-For practicality, each ray is divided into many small segments to approximate the integral.
-This means in addition to sampling camera rays, we also need to segment each ray into many samples.
-The dimension of training input is thus (batch size, sample size, 3).
+NeRF learns the density and RGB color at every continuous point in space, rather than modeling explicit surfaces.
+Because of this volumetric representation, rendering a pixel’s final color from a given view direction requires integrating the contributions of all points along the corresponding camera ray (within a bounded region), using alpha blending.

+In practice, this integral is approximated by dividing each ray into many small segments.
+Thus, for every sampled camera ray, we also generate a set of sample points along that ray.
+As a result, the training input has the shape: (batch size, sample size, 3) representing the 3D coordinates of each sampled point.

 <div style="display: flex; gap: 1rem; justify-content: center;">